bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:00:37

 We did.
-We covered updates about Frost and Roast, Music 2.
+We covered updates about `Frost` and `Roast`, `MuSig2'.
-We talked about ideas that are a little further out in terms of batch verification, signature aggregation, interactive full aggregation, cross-input signature aggregation.
+We talked about ideas that are a little further out in terms of `batch verification`, `signature aggregation`, `interactive full aggregation`, `cross-input signature aggregation`.

 Speaker 0: 00:00:54

-So everything, like everything that pertains to taproot and since then?
+So everything, like everything that pertains to `taproot` and since then?

 Speaker 1: 00:00:58